CalebBellsmith/Jolt/README.md

 ## How It Works

-JOLT uses an **IMU (Inertial Measurement Unit)** to detect the rotational velocity of the forearm in real time.
-These gyroscope readings are filtered and mapped to cursor movement, which is transmitted wirelessly to any computer via **Bluetooth HID** — the same protocol used by commercial wireless mice.
+JOLT uses an gyroscope to detect the rotational velocity of the forearm in real time.
+These gyroscope readings are filtered and mapped to cursor movement, which is transmitted wirelessly to any computer via Bluetooth HID.
 The computer sees JOLT as a standard Bluetooth mouse, requiring no drivers or software installation.

 ### Cursor Control
 - **Tilt arm forward/back** → moves cursor up/down